garrellmacarilay/personal-portfolio/README.md

 ---

 ### 🧠 Skills
-A visually engaging presentation of my **programming languages, frameworks, and tools**.
-It highlights my versatility across different technologies, while maintaining clarity through organized categories and interactive visuals.
+A visually engaging presentation of my **programming languages, frameworks, and tools** percentages.
+It highlights my versatility across different skilss.
 The design ensures that my strengths are both easy to understand and visually appealing.

 ---

 ### ⚙️ Tech Stack
-This portfolio is built using a modern and efficient **technology stack** that reflects my hands-on experience with both frontend and deployment tools.
-The stack ensures a fast, responsive, and maintainable user experience.
+Inclued all technologies and tools I've use for building scalable web applications, crafting modern user interfaces, and managing backend systems.
+My stack covers both frontend and backend development, along with deployment and version control.

 ---

 ### 📄 Resume
 This section provides a downloadable **PDF résumé**, offering a concise summary of my **education, experience, and achievements**.
 It serves as a quick reference for potential employers or collaborators who want an overview of my professional qualifications.

 ---

 ### 📬 Contact
-The final section encourages visitors to connect — whether for collaborations, professional opportunities, or simply sharing ideas.
+The final section encourages visitors to connect for collaborations, professional opportunities, or simply sharing ideas.
 It includes direct links to my **email** and professional profiles such as **LinkedIn, GitHub, Facebook,** and **Instagram**, making communication seamless and accessible.

 ---